Sponsors for the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest

 Shoshana received her Master of Social Work degree (1997) and Diploma in Gerontology (2001) from the University of Toronto, and her Specialized Honours Bachelor’s Degree in developmental psychology from York University (1995).

 Interprofessional Arts-based Learning Specialist

-Melissa is an interprofessional arts-based learning specialist at the Baycrest Centre for Learning, Research and Innovation in Long-Term Care.
+Melissa is an interprofessional arts-based learning specialist at the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest.
 She also holds positions as a social work clinician in the Baycrest Hospital and as a clinical research coordinator at Baycrest.

 Melissa’s role includes integration of the arts in to clinical education and training for staff and students within the CLRI.
 She has worked with professional artists from a variety of different mediums to develop curriculum that uses the arts to teach clinical and reflective skills.
 She is a strong proponent for the importance of embedding creativity into education and health care, and finding the artist in each of us!
 She also recently completed a three-year mixed method study in collaboration with Royal Conservatory on examining the impact of engaging in the arts on the cognitive and psychosocial health of older adults.
 Melissa is currently spearheading workshops on using applied social theatre to develop interprofessional competencies in health care teams, and visual thinking strategies to enhance observational skills in long-term care staff.

 Melissa received her Master of Social Work degree from the University of Toronto in 1998.